DHTMLX/docs-suite/docs/ribbon/api/ribbon_disable_method.md

 @signature: {'disable(ids: string | string[]): void;'}

 @params:
-- ids 		string | array		optional, an ID or an array of IDs of items
+`ids: string | array` - optional, an ID or an array of IDs of items

 @example:
 ribbon.disable("save_btn");